Leverage In Futures Trading: How It Works + 8 Mistakes To Avoid

 Setting a stop-loss is the easiest way to control risk and prevent your account from getting wiped out.
 Not sure where to place it?
 Use our stop-loss calculator to find the right level based on your trade size and risk tolerance.

-How much leverage can you use in futures trading?
-(My rule for staying profitable)
+How much leverage is available in futures trading?

 Leverage limits by region